Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Introduction

-When the associations between variables are summarized into a correlation matrix, single-variable perturbation manifest as changes in the full rows (and full columns) corresponding to the perturbed variables.
-These differences would typically be directional: if noise in one condition is added to a variable or the variable's signal is disturbed, that variable's correlations with all other variables would be smaller in the perturbed condition compared to the unperturbed one.
+In the context of correlation matrices, single-variable perturbations manifest as changes in the full rows (and full columns) corresponding to the perturbed variables.
+These differences would typically be directional: if noise is added to a variable in one condition, or the variable's signal is disturbed, that variable's correlations with all other variables would be smaller in the perturbed condition.
 Motivated by this principle, we propose a parsimonious model for expressing differences between correlation matrices in terms of individual row-wise (and column-wise) effects.

-Methods for detecting differences between correlation matrices have been studied extensively for the large sample case \citep{lawley1963testing,aitkin1968tests, jennrich1970asymptotic}, but more recent contributions focus on cases where the number of samples is not large compared to the dimension of the matrix.
+Methods for detecting differences between correlation matrices have been studied extensively for the two-samples design \citep{lawley1963testing,aitkin1968tests, jennrich1970asymptotic}, with recent methods tackling the case where $T$ is not large compared to the dimension of the matrix $p$.
 Most methods focus either on detecting global differences in the full-matrix \citep{schott2007testing, zheng2019test}, or on detecting large \emph{local} differences in individual correlation-coefficients \citep{cai2013two}.
-Additional strategies for dealing with the high-dimension include ridge regularisation of the difference matrix or adaptive soft thresholding \citep{cai2016inference}.
-The reader may refer to \cite{cai2017global} and the discussion in \cite{na2019estimating} for a wide overview of current available methodologies.
+Additional strategies for dealing with the high-dimension include ridge regularization of the difference matrix or adaptive soft thresholding \citep{cai2016inference}.
+The reader may refer to \cite{cai2017global} and the discussion in \cite{na2019estimating} for an overview of current methods.
 However, whereas global tests cannot characterize the nature of the difference, local tests that focus on single-coefficients suffer from low power when the signal is weak and diffuse.
-Specialised methods can identify weaker signals by focusing on intermediate alternatives such as differences in cliques of variables \citep{bodwin2018testing}, on the leading eigenvector of the differential matrix \citep{ZhuTesting}, or in sub-networks \citep{guo2008unified}.
+Specialized methods can identify weaker signals by focusing on intermediate alternatives such as differences in cliques of variables \citep{bodwin2018testing}, on the leading eigenvector of the differential matrix \citep{ZhuTesting}, or in sub-networks \citep{guo2008unified}.